HEARTBREAKING HISTORY: Suicidal Teen Rescued From Hackensack River For 4TH Time In Two Years

 The officer had gotten within 10 feet when she jumped, the chief said.

 The teen was treading water when Perez climbed over the railing as fellow Officers John Rikowich and Dennis Calacione and Lt.
-George Calacione arrived.
+George Herrero arrived.

 Suddenly, she got pulled under.